iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 ## Conclusions

 The availability of reference recipes is key to facilitate the deployment of IOTA mainnet Hornet nodes.
 The IOTA Foundation provides them as a blueprint that can be customised by developers and administrators in their journey towards a production-ready deployment.
-The reference recipes have been designed with portability and simplicity in mind and tested successfully on some popular commercial cloud environments.
+The reference recipes have been designed with portability and simplicity in mind and tested successfully on some popular commercial public cloud environments.